 A number of years ago I read about Kendra Fletcher’s views on Circle Time.
 I thought, “This is what I want!”
 But for years, no matter how hard I tried I could never get all of us organized in the morning to meet together as a family.
 So, I finally accepted that we would just do it in the afternoon as soon as I put the baby/toddler (s) down for a nap.
 And that HAS worked for years!

-This year, we have quite a few things that we accomplish during our Circle Time.
+This year, we have quite a few things that we accomplish during our Circle Time (also known as Morning Time or Morning Basket Time).
 We usually meet together (ages 4-11) for one to one and a half hours.
-There’s so much on our list, we can’t do it all everyday, but here’s what we choose from:
+There’s so much on our list, we can’t do it all every day, but here’s what we choose from:

 Read Scripture (reading through Mark right now)